languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  Galician:
- The Galician data for part-of-speech tagging were created by Susana Sotelo Docio based on Freeling dictionary and henceforth licensed under GPL.
+ The Galician data for part-of-speech tagging were created by Susana Sotelo Docio based on Freeling and Apertium dictionaries.
+Both are licensed under GPL.

  Chinese:
  The Chinese data and code for part-of-speech tagging is based on ictclas4j project